nnt0/fily/README.md

 ### find

 `find`s files based on criteria you specify.
 You can add a lot of different criterias that the file has to match.
-Prints canonicalized paths to the files that match, separated by a new line, to stdout.
+Prints paths to the files that match, separated by a new line, to stdout.
 You can change the separator if you need it.

 ### rename